molily/molily.de/_posts/2019-02-03-testing-angular.md

 We already now how to navigate to an address with `cy.visit('http://localhost:4200')`.

-For simplicity, let us set the `baseUrl` configuration option to `'http://localhost:4200'` so we can write `cy.visit('/')` instead.
+For simplicity, we set the `baseUrl` configuration option to `'http://localhost:4200'` so we can write `cy.visit('/')` instead.
 Once we write more and more tests, the `baseUrl` comes in handy to avoid repetition.
 More importantly, it allows you to run the tests against different versions of the application, for example development, staging and production.

 Edit the Cypress configuration file `cypress.json` in the Angular project directory.
 Add a property `baseUrl` and set it to the Angular development server URL: